Synthetic Dynamics: Generalizing mechanical epistemology

 \subsection{A correspondence principle}

 The previous interpretation of mechanics could do without the parameter $\kappa$.
-However, formally, its inclusion provides a scale of the uncretainty when the system is not observed.
-With it, there is a limiting case ($\kappa\gg1$) where the evolution of the system occurs seamlessly on the constraining observations given by eq. (\ref{MeaCon}).
+However, formally, its inclusion provides a scale of the uncretainty when the system is not observed; either because it is in thermal contact with a bath (epistemic uncertainty, controlled by $\kappa=1/k_B\,T$) or because quantum mechanics imposes irreducible fluctuations (ontic uncertainty, controlled by $\kappa=1/\hbar$).

+Along with the parameter $\kappa$, there is a limiting case ($\kappa\gg1$) where the evolution of the system occurs seamlessly on the constraining observations given by eq. (\ref{MeaCon}).
+Thus, its explicit consideration is essential for controlling the interpolation between classical, quantum, and mixed regimes, and for quantifying the relative magnitude of thermal versus quantum uncertainties in systems that are not observed at the microscopic level.

 For example, the case of quantum mechanics, where $\kappa = {\rm i}/\hbar$ yields the following condition as such a limiting case:

 that, in turn, leads to several equivalent formulations of classical mechanics on $\mathcal{M}(\chi_c)=0$.
 One of this is the \emph{Euler-Lagrange} equations:

 where, the boundary term in the right hand side usually vanishes.